CSCC012023/final-project-s23-perfect-strangers/doc/sprint2/PB.md

 ​
 Given an event searching user who is logged in, when they put in an event type in the event search bar, then they should be able to see a list of posted events matching that category in the search results.

-## User Story 7 (Modified)
-​
-As a logged-in user, I want to send requests to join events listed on the app, so that I can attend the event with the event creator.

-Given the user is logged in, when they request to join events created by other users, then they should be able to see their event request on their Requests Page.

-## User Story 8
-​
-As a logged-in user, I want to chat with the user I accepted to go to the event with so that I can communicate with them.

-Given that the user accepted the invitation, when the invitee and the user who extended the invitation send messages to each other, then these messages should be visible to both parties.

 ​
 ## User Story 9
 ​